3mdeb/blog.3mdeb.com/source/_posts/2014-08-18-linux-rpi-and-usb-over-ip.markdown

 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- menuconfig
 ```

-RPi kernel was on 3.12.y branch, so I used this version.
-Go to `Device Drivers ->
+I compiled kernel on `3.12.y` branch.
+Go to `Device Drivers -> Staging drivers ->
-Staging drivers -> USB/IP support`.
-I choose to compile usbip-core as
+USB/IP support`.
+I choose to compile usbip-core as loadable module. `Device Drivers->
-loadable module. `Device Drivers -> Staging drivers -> USB/IP support -> Host driver`
+Staging drivers -> USB/IP support -> Host driver` also is needed it
-also is needed it compiles usbip-host module.
-Optionally `Debug messages for USB/IP`
+compiles usbip-host module.
+Optionally `Debug messages for USB/IP` can be set
-can be set if you want to see kernel debug messages from driver.
-After saving
+if you want to see kernel debug messages from driver.
+After saving changes to
-changes to config file we can start compilation:
+config file we can start compilation:

 ```
 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- -j8